 His instincts fading into vague memories, Santos prepared for his final nap on the floor of the barren valley surrounding him.
 Dreaming his last pictures slowing down towards complete darkness Santos was strangely calm and at last content to end his journey, until his demise was interrupted by something gently dragging across his forehead.

 Eyes opening, the clouded image of what Santos thought was a gaucho, caressed his head with a damp cloth and then wrung it out providing small droplets of water near the bull’s caked chapped mouth.
 Not knowing what else to do, he took in the water and slowly gave chance to this new restart.

 Time, water and the shade of the giant billboard brought on more clarity.
 The “gaucho” was a short man wearing glasses so thick that his eyes were blurred beyond recognition of intent.
 Even though Santos had never peered into the eyes of a human being at such close range, he had no option, but to follow the tugging rope and the man with no eyes to an awaiting trailer, roadside.

-The strange fresh flake of compressed grass availed on the ledge at the front of the trailer was so delightful to Santos he hardly noticed being in motion or the chestnut horse traveling in the stall next to him.
+The strange fresh flake of compressed grass availed on the ledge at the front of the trailer was so delightful to Santos he hardly noticed being in motion or the palomino traveling in the stall next to him.
 Together, they both chewed away on their flakes, drank water and swished their tails as the turning wheels below them rolled eastward out of the Coachella Valley, leaving behind his bird companion and the high peak of the San Jacinto, flowing onward into the early evening stars towards the land of enchantment and the small village of Santa Fe.